Cardiacman13/Architect/README.md

     fish                              # 3.
 Run fish or reboot and it will default. fish_update_completions           # 4.
 Update completions.
     set -U fish_greeting              # 5.
 Remove welcome message.
-    kate ~/.config/fish/config.fish   # 6.
+    nano ~/.config/fish/config.fish   # 6.
 Create an alias as for bash at the beginning of this tutorial.
     ```
 - Then add the following aliases between if and end:
     ```